Bob Inglis: Elections

 Inglis had promised during his initial bid for the seat to serve only three terms.
 Accordingly, he vacated the seat in 1998 to run for the Senate against Democratic incumbent Ernest Hollings, who had been in office since 1966, as successor to Olin Johnston.
-Inglis gave Hollings his second close race in a row, holding the longtime Senator to 53 percent of the vote.
+Inglis gave Hollings his third close race in a row, holding the longtime Senator to 53 percent of the vote.
 After losing the race, Inglis returned to work as a lawyer, practicing commercial real estate and corporate law.
 He was succeeded in the House by Jim DeMint, who had been an informal adviser to Inglis.